 If you know you’ll face monster climbs, make sure you’ve got low, low climbing gears.
 The added weight of your gear can make tough climbing a lot tougher.
 A 20- or 22-tooth small chainring can make everything better.
 Lastly, many mountain bikers wear baggy shorts, which, besides not mortifying the residents of rural towns, have other advantages over lycra — like cargo pockets (not to be underestimated for their usefulness), increased abrasion resistance in crashes, and the fact that they’re, well, not Lycra.

 Mountain biking requires greater upper-body strength than road riding, as well as greater bike handling skills.
-That said, if you can ride a bike there’s no reason why you can’t head out on a nice, long dirt road tour and have a great time with undertaking weightlifting regimens or skills seminars.
+That said, if you can ride a bike there’s no reason why you can’t head out on a nice, long dirt road tour and have a great time without undertaking weightlifting regimens or skills seminars.

 Assuming you’re camping, you’ll want basic skills for that, which aren’t very complicated and can be found in other articles.